ysitta/Classification2/quiz.md

 # Predicting the test data

-After building the model, we can now predict the data_train and data_test based on `model_rf`, from there, please choose the `type = "raw"`.
+After building the model, we can now predict the data_train and data_test based on `model_rf`, from there, please choose the `type = "raw"` to obtain class prediction.

 ```
 # your code here